uwmadisonieee/Tutorials/Git and Github/Workshop_Guide.md

 # Git and GitHub Workshop Guide

 Find a partner and give each other either `Person A` or `Person B` and follow direction for your letter.
-Feel free to help your partner as well, it's the way to best learn.
+Help your partner as well, it's the way to best learn.

 * Note you don't need to know any programming to use git, so don't be freaked out
 * Feel free to run any of the code or deviate from guide a little.